 Greg’s humor, encyclopedic knowledge of Pacific Northwest plants, and embarrassing stories about other Villagers is why we are lucky to have him as our Tour guide.
 In his bonsai work, Greg is becoming well known for his whimsical accent plants and inventive container choice, and as about the only chronically successful collector of manzanita and other challenging natives.
 His light spirit is great company for a day puttering about Portland.

-Currently apprenticing with Michael Hagedorn, Bobby comes from the deep waters of the Omaha Aquarium, where he swam with sharks and seahorses, and is now on the solid, somewhat drier soils of bonsai.
-Showing a refined attention to wiring and a nearly obsessive love of antique bonsai ceramics, Bobby plans to remain in Portland and set up shop as a Villager.
+Former apprentice of Michael Hagedorn, Bobby comes from the deep waters of the Omaha Aquarium, where he swam with sharks and seahorses, and is now on the solid, somewhat drier soils of bonsai.
+Showing a refined attention to wiring and a nearly obsessive love of antique bonsai ceramics, Bobby founded Cascadia Bonsai here in Portland, Oregon.
 An enthusiastic supporter of the Village idea from the beginning, he played a central role in making it a reality.
-Following his 3+ years apprenticing at Crataegus Bonsai, Bobby plans to go to Japan to work periodically with Shinji Suzuki to polish off his studies.

 Village founder Michael Hagedorn’s bonsai work bridges tradition and innovative design.
 Michael apprenticed with Shinji Suzuki, and is the author of the memoir ‘Post-Dated: The Schooling of an Irreverent Bonsai Monk’.
 Visitors to Crataegus Bonsai should expect to see unique slab compositions, with an emphasis on ‘Chojubai’ Dwarf Flowering Quince and Northwest natives such as Mountain Hemlock and Vine Maple.
 A quirky five-sided studio and a moss garden set the tone for a peaceful bonsai destination where visitors should expect to walk around with a cup of tea in their hands.